EmbeddingBits/bullseye/README.md

 - [lipgloss](https://github.com/charmbracelet/lipgloss): Styling library
 - [go-toml](https://github.com/pelletier/go-toml): TOML parsing

+## Contribution

+- **Find an Issue**: Look through our issues page for a bug or feature you'd like to work on.
+Comment on the issue to let others know you're working on it.
+- **Fork the Repository**: Start by forking the repository to your own GitHub account.
+- **Create a New Branch**: Before you start coding, create a new branch from main with a descriptive name (e.g., fix-preview-bug or feature-async-copy).
+- **Write Your Code**: Add your code, making sure to follow the project's coding style and conventions.
+- **Test Your Changes**: We highly recommend writing tests for new features or bug fixes.
+This ensures that your code works as expected and helps prevent future regressions.
+- **Submit a Pull Request**: When you're ready, submit a pull request to the main branch.
+Provide a clear title and description of your changes.

 ## License

 This project is open source and available under the MIT License.